markroland/dotstar-sequences/readme.md

 Perform a translation of a pattern that accelerates over time.

-##### blinkatest.py

-This is copy of the Adafruit Blinka Test script used for testing the Python libraries.

-##### CircuitPython_DotStar.py

-This is a copy of the script in the [Adafuit Learning System Guide](https://github.com/adafruit/Adafruit_Learning_System_Guides).

 ##### crossfade.py

 Test script for a smooth cross-fade transition between two sequences.

-##### cuttlefish.py

-The HSV "value" parameter is sinusoidally varied and then animated to move from one side to the other.
-This is mirrored from the middle of the display.

 ##### dotstar_basic.py